 - Effective: one of the lowest re-growth treatments available.
 Can also be used on any skin type or hair colour.

-- Cheap: it is a relatively inexpensive treatment for small areas of growth as fewer sessions are required compared to with other methods.
+- Cheap: it is a relatively inexpensive treatment for small areas of growth in the long term as fewer sessions are required compared to with other methods.

 - Expensive: electrolysis hair removal can be expensive compared to some other permanent hair remover methods (e.g. laser treatment) for large areas.